mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/reference_images_docker.rst

 .. deprecated:: 4.0

-    This docker was removed in Krita 4.0 due to crashes on Windows. :ref:`The reference images tool in 4.1 replaces it. <reference_images_tool>`
+    This docker was removed in Krita 4.0 due to crashes on Windows. :ref:`The reference images tool in 4.1 replaces it. <reference_images_tool>`.

 .. image:: /images/dockers/400px-Krita_Reference_Images_Browse_Docker.png